MidnightSkyUniverse/airbnb_price_classifier_with_MLflow/README.md

 on the price of similar properties.
 Your company receives new data in bulk every week.
 The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.

-In this project you will build such a pipeline.

 ### Notes to this release